Dr. Elisabet le Roux

 Prof. Bowers Du Toit is Associate Professor in 'Theology and Development' in the Department of Practical Theology and Missiology at the University of Stellenbosch (SU).
 She holds an MTh (2002) and PhD in Theology (2005) specializing in Development from SU and has published in the fields of theology and development, gender and ethics.
 She is currently chairperson of the Practical Theology Society of South Africa and deputy chair of the International Society for Research and Study of Diaconia and Social Practice (REDI).
 She has received grants for several projects in the field of faith and development with her most recent URDR-related research entitled “Does faith matter?”
 Besides lecturing, publishing and supervising post graduate students, Nadine is often invited to address congregations, church leaders and FBOs on the church’s role in development.
 She serves on the board of two local FBOs and is the faculty representative at the Senate Committee for Social Impact at SU.

 The URDR was founded in 2002 at Stellenbosch University with a focus on nurturing evidence-based good practice.
 It emerged in response to the need to equip faith communities in particular to play an ongoing, effective role in social transformation in post-apartheid South Africa.
 A critical religious development discourse was required to meet new challenges and contexts, to map and understand emerging trends and to equip faith communities to play an effective role alongside other actors in sustainable community development.
 The URDR helped pioneer a fourth-generation approach that emphasized quality and improved people-centred development practice.
-Over the last fourteen years, it has offered a range of services including quality of life surveys, database and handbook development, baseline and endline surveys, safety audits, scoping studies, design of participatory research tools and protocols, community worker and field researcher trainings, design and delivery of post-graduate courses and impact tracking and evaluations.
-It delivers primary and secondary qualitative and quantative research across Africa, Asia, Europe and the Americas and has developed expertise in core focus areas.
+Over the last two decades, it has developed a critical yet constructive lens on religion and culture, and offers a range of tailored services to clients all over the world including research studies, impact and process evaluations, quality of life surveys, database and innovative tools development, baseline and endline surveys, safety audits, scoping studies, design of participatory research tools and protocols, community worker and field researcher trainings, design and delivery of under- and post-graduate courses as well as informal curricula development.
+It has delivered both primary and secondary qualitative and quantative research across over 20 countries in Africa, Asia, Europe and the Americas and has developed expertise in a number of core focus areas related to sustainable violence prevention and peace building for vulnerable groups such as women and children.
 For more about its projects click here.

 "Sustainable development is the pathway to the future we want for all.
 It offers a framework to generate economic growth, achieve social justice, exercise environmental stewardship and strengthen governance."
 Ban Ki-Moon